cabal-club/cable/readme.md

 retransmitted onwards back to `A`.

-Regarding the above section (5.4.3 Limits), hashes that are deduplicated by an intermediary peer, and thus not transmitted back to the requestor, do not count against the `limit`.
+Regarding the above section (5.4.3 Limits), hashes that are deduplicated by an intermediary peer, and thus not transmitted back to the requester, do not count against the `limit`.

 An intermediary peer MAY also elect to perform deduplication in the other